ForgedInFiles/Chalice-CLI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
 Feel free to use, modify, and share—knowledge should flow freely!